 SUMMER CAMP DATES?

 Summer dates are listed on the second page of the registration form.
-The registration form can be found on the web-site under “Register for Camp”
+The registration forms can be found on their respective Day Camp or Resident Camp pages.

 ARE ANY WEEKS FULL?

 Once weeks and/or busses are full, info will be posted on the site and can be found on all the summer camp pages—look for the link.
 This info can also be found on the registration forms.

 HOW DO I KNOW IF MY REGISTRATION WAS RECEIVED?